Observational constraints on a modified-gravity model with an exponential function of the curvature using the expansion history, the RSD, and the Pantheon+SH0ES data: Conclusions

-Finally, as an evaluation of the statistical analysis performed in this study, and a tool to compare different models, we implemented the AIC and BIC information criteria (Section \ref{sec_IC}), which results are presented in Table \ref{tab_InfoCrit}.
-We found that, depending on the analysed data sample, the IC is lower for $\Lambda$CDM or larger than for the $f(R)$ model proposed here, and that the largest differences ($|\Delta IC|$) are obtained when the Pantheon sample is used in a joint statistical analysis, pointing to a preference of our proposed model (lower IC) over $\Lambda$CDM.
-However, as in the other cases $2 \lesssim |\Delta IC| \lesssim 6$, the results indicate that the preference over one model or the other is modest and the two models are essentially compatible.
+Finally, as an evaluation of the statistical analysis performed in this study, and a tool to compare different models, we implemented the AIC and BIC information criteria (Section \ref{sec_IC}), the results of which are presented in Table \ref{tab_InfoCrit}.
+We found that, depending on the data sample analyzed, the IC can be lower or larger for $\Lambda$CDM than for the $f(R)$ model proposed here, and that the largest differences ($|\Delta IC|$) are obtained when the Pantheon sample is used individually and in a joint statistical analysis.
+However, as in the other cases $2 \lesssim |\Delta IC| \lesssim 6$, the results indicate that the preference over one model or the other is modest, and the two models are essentially compatible.